18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 #
 # IMPORTANT: The date MUST be formatted as YYYY-MM-DD, where the month and day
 # are TWO digits.
 If the month or day is less than 10, add a zero to the front.
-# (This is called the ISO 8601 standard format.)
-We use the date to sort the
-# info sessions on the page so they are shown nearest to furthest.
-Only info
+# The date is used to sort the info sessions on the page so they are shown
-# sessions schedule for the future will be shown.
+# nearest to furthest.
+Only info sessions schedule for the future will be shown.
 info sessions:
   - link: https://www.eventbrite.com/e/us-digital-corps-deputy-director-info-session-tickets-519800426067
     date: 2023-02-03